 Report of Temperance: Paul in his letter to I. Thes.
-5:22, 23 commands us to abstain from all appeaaance of evil an 1 following the command with a prayer, asks God to set us apart for his work, and ends with a request that we be found blameless before God.
+5:22, 23 commands us to abstain from all appearance of evil and following the command with a prayer, asks God to set us apart for his work, and ends with a request that we be found blameless before God.